 All Communication with minors/vulnerable adults must be faithful to the teachings and values of the Catholic Church.
-As leaders and role models, our communication with minors/vulnerable adults must respect the psychological, physical and behavioral boundaries of the young person and be appropriate to the ministerial and professional relationship.
+As leaders and role models, our communication with

 6.19 Reporting Suspected Abuse of Minors/Vulnerable Adults

 Reporting suspected abuse of minors/vulnerable adults for electronic/technological communications must adhere to the same standards set forth for reporting other types of suspected abuse.